kkensuke/myjb/_build/html/_sources/programming/path.md

 # PATH as an environmental variable

 A path usually indicates a string to identify a location of a file/directory in a directory tree.
-PATH is one of the environmental variables and different from a path explained above.
+PATH is one of the environmental variables and is different from the path explained above.

-When you input a command in the shell, the shell have to find and run the command.
-PATH specify the places your shell should search for a command you input.
+When you input a command in the shell, the shell has to find and run the command.
+PATH specifies the places the shell should search for a command you input.

 To see the PATH, run `echo $PATH`:
 ```zsh